 According to the Comprehensive System of Personnel Development (CSPD), the VR portion of the Unified or Combined State plan must include a system for annual monitoring of personnel needs and professional development.
-Qualifications related to serving deaf clients, in particular, lies in the requirement that VR has qualified personnel to work effectively with individuals with disabilities.
+Qualifications related to serving deaf, hard of hearing, late deafened and deafblind clients, in particular, lies in the requirement that VR has qualified personnel to work effectively with individuals with disabilities.